Simulation of satellite and optical link dynamics in a quantum repeater constellation: Satellite-based quantum repeaters

-\paragraph{Atmospheric losses in the downlink and uplink channel} Most of the atmospheric attenuation occurs in the \SI{20}{\kilo\meter} closest to the surface of Earth, where the atmosphere is densest, and affects the UL and DL signals equally.
-Atmospheric attenuation is strongly weather-dependent, with the presence of clouds resulting in complete blocking of the signal, but for simplicity we consider only a nominal case with $\SI{23}{\kilo\meter}$ of horizontal visibility~\cite{hemmati2020near}.
+Most of the atmospheric attenuation occurs in the \SI{20}{\kilo\meter} closest to the surface of Earth, where the atmosphere is densest, and affects the UL and DL signals equally.
+Atmospheric attenuation is strongly weather-dependent, with the presence of clouds resulting in complete blocking of the signal, but for simplicity we consider only a nominal case with $\SI{23}{\kilo\meter}$ of horizontal visibility.
 The signal attenuation increases at lower elevation angles as the signal has to travel longer distances through the atmosphere.
-That is, if the link has an elevation angle $\theta$ above the horizon, the atmospheric transmission can be approximated as follows
+That is, if the link has an elevation angle $\theta\geq\SI{20}{\degree}$ above the horizon, the atmospheric transmission can be well approximated as~\cite{hemmati2020near}

 where $\eta_{\text{atm,zen}}$ is the atmospheric transmission from ground to space in the zenith direction.
+A model that holds also for lower elevation angles can be found in~\cite{Kasten:89}.

 \paragraph{Single-mode fiber coupling} After the photons are received by an optical terminal they have to be coupled into a Single-Mode Fiber (SMF) to be expediently routed to the quantum information processing subsystems, such as the quantum memories and BSM devices.
 The tail of the optical fiber is placed in the focal plane of the optical terminal, centered on the spot where the received light is focused on.
 The coupling efficiency is given by the overlap between the electromagnetic field of the free-space signal and the one supported by the SMF.